wojciechbator/demo-items/README.md

   Wojciech Bator

 Overview:
-  Simple demo app that takes the data from Sienn api, enables logging in and displays list of products.
+  Simple demo app that takes the data from api, enables logging in and displays list of products.

 Notes from author:
   Since this is very small and basic app I decided to use MobX